mantidproject/mantid/docs/source/release/v6.4.0/direct_geometry.rst

 New Features
 ############

-- The documentation has been improved.
+- The documentation has been improved to include more up-to-date screenshots and more information about cutting methods.
 - The programme is now available as a noarch conda package.
-- MSlice has been updated to matplotlib 3.5.
+- MSlice is now compatible with ``matplotlib 3.5.0``.
 - Slice plot font sizes can now be changed using the quick options.
-- The default cut algorithm has been changed to Integration.
+- The default cut algorithm has been changed to ``Integration``.

 Bugfixes
 ########

 - The Default Energy Unit menu is no longer empty.
-- The 'Show Legend' check boxes now appear with the correct state.
+- The ``Show Legend`` check boxes now appear with the correct state.

 :ref:`Release 6.4.0 <v6.4.0>`